esa/pagmo/doc/sphinx/tutorials/pade_a_moea_d_algorithm.rst

 .. image:: ../images/tutorials/pade/bi_grid_dtlz1.png
     :width: 500pt

-As we can see the front is much better spreaded.
+As we can see the front is much better spread.
 The only drawback of the GRID method is that we are not free to choose any population size.
 To have a better spread than the one obtained with the RANDOM method but still be able to choose any population size, we can use the LOW_DISCREPANCY method.

 .. code-block:: python